World War I reparations: Contemporaneous

 Étienne Mantoux, a French economist, was the harshest contemporaneous critic of Keynes.
-In his posthumously published book, The Carthaginian Peace, or the Economic Consequences of Mr. Keynes, Mantoux said that Keynes "had been wrong on various counts, especially with respect to his predictions about Germany's coal, iron and steel production ... and its level of national saving".
+In his posthumously published book, The Carthaginian Peace, or the Economic Consequences of Mr. Keynes, Mantoux said that Keynes "had been wrong on various counts, especially with respect to his predictions about Germany's coal, iron and steel production [...] and its level of national saving".
 Keynes said Europe's overall output of iron would decrease; Mantoux said the opposite occurred.
-By 1929, European iron output had increased by ten per cent from that of 1913.
+By 1929, European iron output had increased by 10% from that of 1913.
 Keynes believed that this European trend would also affect German iron and steel production.
 Mantoux says this prediction was also incorrect.
-By 1927, German steel output had increased by 30 per cent and iron output increased by 38 per cent from 1913.
+By 1927, German steel output had increased by 30%, and iron output had increased by 38% from 1913.
 Keynes predicted that German coal extraction would also decrease and that Germany would not be able to export coal immediately after the war.
 Mantoux also counters these arguments.
-By 1920, German was exporting 15 million tons of coal a year and reached 35 million tons by 1926.
-By 1929, German coal mining had risen by 30 per cent on the 1913 figures because of her increased labor efficiency methods.
+By 1920, Germany was exporting 15 million tons of coal a year and reached 35 million tons by 1926.
+By 1929, German coal mining had risen by 30% on the 1913 figures because of its increased labor efficiency methods.
 In regard to national savings, Keynes stated that 2 billion marks would only be possible after the adoption of the treaty.
 Mantoux says that the 1925 German national savings figure was estimated at 6.4 billion marks, rising to 7.6 billion marks by 1927.
 Mantoux calculated that Germany borrowed between 8 billion and 35 billion marks in the period 1920–1931, while only paying 21 billion in reparations.
 This, he says, allowed Germany to re-equip, expand, and modernize her industry.
 Highlighting the rearmament under Hitler, Mantoux said Germany "had been in a stronger position to pay reparations than Keynes had made out".
 He also says that Germany could have paid all of the reparations if she had wanted to, and that the problem was not that Germany was unable to pay, but that she was unwilling to pay.

-In 1954, United States Secretary of State John Foster Dulles—one of the authors of Article 231—said that, "Efforts to bankrupt and humiliate a nation merely incite a people of vigor and of courage to break the bonds imposed upon them ...
+In 1954, United States Secretary of State John Foster Dulles — one of the authors of Article 231 — said that, "Efforts to bankrupt and humiliate a nation merely incite a people of vigor and of courage to break the bonds imposed upon them [...]
 Prohibitions thus incite the very acts that are prohibited."